Khaled bin Alwaleed Al Saud: Personal life

 Khaled is the son of Al-Waleed bin Talal and Dalal bint Saud.
-Khaled married Munira bint Ibrahim Al Assaf, daughter of Ibrahim Al Assaf.
+He married Munira bint Ibrahim Al Assaf, daughter of Saudi former finance and foreign minister Ibrahim Al Assaf.

 In the 1990s, Khaled was known for his opulence and extensive collection of 200 luxury cars.
 After participating in a trophy hunt in South Africa, a trip he would later describe as "cowardly", Khaled adopted a more austere lifestyle, ultimately becoming a vegan and disposing of his automobile collection.
-He has been described as an environmentalist and has called for the abolition of zoos, reportedly purchases carbon offsets for his travel and drives an electric Tesla X P90D.
+He has been described as an environmentalist and has called for the abolition of zoos, reportedly purchases carbon offsets for his travel and drives an electric Tesla Model X P90D.
 Khaled's father was reportedly inspired by his son's adoption of veganism to become a vegan himself.